HactarCE/blockybuildy/README.md

 ## Performance

-On an M2 Max Macbook Pro, here is how the F2L solver performed on 10 random scrambles of a 4-dimensional 3×3×3×3 Rubik's cube:
+On an M2 Max Macbook Pro, here is how the F2L solver performed on 10 random scrambles of a 4-dimensional 3×3×3×3 Rubik's cube.

+These are solutions to F2L, not the whole puzzle.

+Move count is approximately STM except for very rare cases where two sequential moves use the same grip, in which case STM would be slightly lower than ETM.

+There are two profiles: "fast" and "short."

+### Fast profile

 ```
 69 ETM in 8.97840925s